KristiyanSt/SoftUni-Advanced/README.md

 # SoftUni-Advanced
-This is a repository where I upload my assignments from my course at SoftUni.
+This is a repository where I upload assignments from my courses at SoftUni.